Malaysia Cartoon and Comic House opened its doors to visitors in April 2017 in a brand new building in Taman Botani Perdana (KL Lake Gardens).

 Monday to Friday 10 am to 4 pm

 Saturday & Sunday 10 am to 5 pm

 There is a small gift shop selling comic books, cartoon themed T-shirts, tote bags, badges and so on.

-I have marked the exact location on the map on my Top KL Attractions page.
+I have marked the exact location of Malaysia Cartoon and Comic House on the map on my Top KL Attractions page.
 There is a public multi-storey carpark right next to the gallery (entrance on Jalan Tanglin, RM 4 per entry).